 Who is Garth Hudson?

-Garth Hudson is the keyboardist as well as the saxophonist for the rock group Band.
-He was born on August 2, 1937.
-Described as “the most brilliant organist in the rock world” by Keyboard magazine, Garth Hudson is one of the only living members of Band.
-Described by Elton John as one of his early influences, Garth Hudson is a master of the Lowrey organ.
+Garth Hudson was described as “the most brilliant organist in the rock world” by Keyboard Magazine.
+Described by Elton John as one of his early influences, Garth is a master of the Lowrey organ.
 He is also a skilled piano, accordion, and electronic keyboard player.

 |Full name||Eric Garth Hudson|

 |Current residence||New York City, New York, USA|

 |Spouse||Sister Maud Hudson|

 |Net worth||USD 250,000|

 Garth Hudson was born in Windsor, Ontario, Canada, to Fred James Hudson and Olive Louella Pentland on August 2, 1937.
 The love for music defined his childhood, which his parents and relatives heavily influenced.
 His parents were skilled musicians and introduced Hudson to music at an early age.
 As a child, he started playing the piano and quickly picked up other instruments, including the accordion and flute.